blacklightpy/vaultofknowledge/🤠 Personal/Creative and Recreational/Metal Gear Saga.md

 1918-1947: The Philosophers and The Cobra Unit
 1947-1967: FOX, Virtuous MIssion and Snake Eater
 - Big Boss Leaves FOX, followed by Major Zero, and XOF leader Skull face is infuriated by this.
-1970-1972: The Patriots and The MSF
+1970-1972: The Patriots, Les Enfantes Terribles and The MSF
 - The Patriots were formed by Zero, EVA, SIGINT and Big Boss to carry out the will of The Boss.
 - Big Boss is put as the face of the organization.
 - But Big Boss and Zero differ in the ideas of what The Boss wanted and they divert.
 - Zero grows afraid of losing Big Boss.
-- Zero secretly clones Big Boss to create the Les Infantes Terribles project.
+- Zero secretly clones Big Boss to create the Les Enfantes Terribles project.
 - Big Boss leaves The Patriots, EVA leaves soon after, but Ocelot remains as a spy for The Patriots.
 - SIGINT and the Para-Medic stays as well, but they soon become power hungry.
 - Zero renames himself and the Patriots Cipher.